top of page

 Sending outdated versions

-Update your profile every quarter or after major wins.
+Make sure to update your company profile every quarter or after significant achievements.

 picture of a street at night with lots of brands